-North London YMCA is the largest direct access hostel in the London Borough of Haringey.
+North London YMCA is the largest hostel in the London Borough of Haringey.

-- Restaurant: a restaurant is located on the ground floor.
-Residents receive breakfast and dinner every day.
+- Canteen: located on the ground floor with TV and lounge area.
+Residents receive breakfast and dinner every day

-- Training Opportunities: We offer residents the chance to develop their skills in literacy, numeracy and IT.
-We have a training suite that is available for residents to use from 9am-9pm
+- Training Opportunities: we offer the chance to develop residents' skills in literacy, numeracy and IT

 - Support Services: Hostel staff provide residents with advice on housing, life skills, training and resettlement.
 We are running pilot support programmes, funded by Haringey Council; one is a Housing-related support service for vulnerable young adults and the other is a Foyer for those over 16 years of age.
 The Foyer service is based on the model offered by Crewe YMCA and recognised as a centre of excellence by the Foyer Federation.
 It focuses on informal learning delivered through the Life Academy programme.
 The aim is to improve confidence and self-esteem and to equip vulnerable young people with the life skills necessary for independent living and a fulfilled work life.